agorapulse/grails-aws-sdk-kinesis/README.md

 ### Record processor

-Unmarshall a single record, create the corresponding event and pass it to the handling consumer service.
+The record processor unmarshalls a single record, create the corresponding event and pass it to the event consumer service.

 ```groovy
 import com.amazonaws.services.kinesis.model.Record